 The law requires the Auditor to audit certain disclosures provided in this report.
-Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report to shareholders beginning on page 63.
-The Remuneration Policy on page 62 forms part of this report.
+Where disclosures have been audited, they are indicated as such and the Auditor's opinion is included in their report to shareholders beginning on page 65.
+The Remuneration Policy on page 64 forms part of this report.

-During the year, due to the small size and entirely non-executive nature of the Board, the Remuneration Committee was disbanded and therefore it is now the independent Directors on the Board who consider the framework for the Directors' remuneration on an annual basis.
-The independent Directors review the ongoing appropriateness of the Company's remuneration policy and the remuneration of individual Directors by reference to the activities of the Company and comparison with other companies of a similar structure and size.
+The independent Directors on the Board consider the framework for the Directors' remuneration on an annual basis.
+The independent Directors review the ongoing appropriateness of the Company's remuneration policy and the remuneration of individual Directors by reference to the activities of the Company and in comparison with other companies of a similar structure and size.
 This is in line with the AIC Code.

-The simple fee structure reflects the non-executive nature of the Board, which itself reflects the Company's business model as an externally-managed investment trust (please refer to the Business Review beginning on page 23 for more information).
+The simple fee structure reflects the non-executive nature of the Board, which itself reflects the Company's business model as an externally managed investment trust (please refer to the Business Review beginning on page 26 for more information).
 Accordingly, statutory reporting requirements relating to executive directors' and employees' pay do not apply.